Responding to HIV and health in fragile states

 “We will be working to link local organisations and networks, including networks of people living with HIV, to national and local disaster preparedness training and systems so they are fully equipped to respond to the needs of communities in fragile states.”

 The two organisations will also be working with donors and partners who need to be able to react quicker and provide more immediate and flexible funding channels to enable civil society and other stakeholders to carry out a better-coordinated response.

-To mark the start of the partnership, the Alliance and the IFRC will jointly host (in partnership with the Islamic Republic of Afghanistan) a side event at the 67th World Health Assembly in Geneva.
-The event, entitled “Fragile states: boosting community systems for an effective health response”, takes place on Monday 19 May 2014 at 6pm.
-A reception will follow to mark the Memorandum of Understanding between the Alliance and IFRC.
+To mark the start of the partnership, the Alliance and the IFRC jointly hosted (in partnership with the Islamic Republic of Afghanistan) a side event at the 67th World Health Assembly in Geneva entitled ‘Fragile states: boosting community systems for an effective health response’.